yuexintonychen/INF133-User-Interaction-Software-Projects-Collection/Spotify/README.md

 ## Project Setup Tutorial

-1. A Spotify Developer account is required to for the Express webserver to connect with Spotify API.
+1. A Spotify Developer account is required to for the back-end Express webserver to connect with Spotify API.
 Create a Spotify account or log in at https://developer.spotify.com/dashboard/ and follow the instructions to create a client id.
 Name the app whatever you'd like and enter the app description accordingly.